qweluke/SimpleRestServer/README.md

 2. User
   - CRUD commands for USER
   - Search for an user
+  - CRUD commands for company contacts
+  - search for an company contact
+  - CRUD commands for company
+  - search for a company

 ######Please note: this is only a server, you need your client to use it.